 0 The work does not reach a standard outlined by the description below.
-The topic is communicated unclearly and incompletely: 1-2 identification and explanation of the topic is limited; the purpose and focus of the research is unclear, or does not lend itself to a systematic investigation in the subject for which it is registered.
-The research question is stated but not clearly expressed or too broad: the research question is too broad in scope to be treated effectively within the word limit and requirements of the task, or, does not lend itself to a systematic investigation in the subject for which it is registered. the intent of the research question is understood but has not been clearly expressed and/or the discussion of the essay is not focused on the RQ.
+The topic is communicated unclearly and incompletely: identification and explanation of the topic is limited; the purpose and focus of the research is unclear, or does not lend itself to a systematic investigation in the subject for which it is registered.
+The research question is stated but not clearly expressed or too broad: 1-2 the research question is too broad in scope to be treated effectively within the word limit and requirements of the task, or, does not lend itself to a systematic investigation in the subject for which it is registered. the intent of the research question is understood but has not been clearly expressed and/or the discussion of the essay is not focused on the RQ.
 Methodology of the research is limited: the source(s) and/or method(s) to be used are limited in range given the topic and research question; there is limited evidence that their selection was informed.
 The topic is communicated: identification and explanation of the research topic is communicated; the purpose and focus of the research is adequately clear, but only partially appropriate.
-The research question is clearly stated but only partially focused: 3-4 • the research question is clear but the discussion in the essay is only partially focused and connected to the RQ.
+The research question is clearly stated but only partially focused: 3-4 the research question is clear but the discussion in the essay is only partially focused and connected to the RQ.
 3-4 Methodology of the research is mostly complete: source(s) and/or method(s) to be used are generally relevant and appropriate given the topic and research question; there is some evidence that their selection(s) was informed.
 If the topic or research question is deemed inappropriate for the subject in which the essay is registered no more than four marks can be awarded for this criterion.
-The topic is communicated accurately and effectively: identification and explanation of the research topic is effectively communicated; the purpose and focus of the research is clear and appropriate.
-5-6 The research question is clearly stated and focused: the research question is clear and addresses an issue of research that is appropriately connected to the discussion in the essay.
-Methodology of the research is complete:
+The topic is communicated accurately and effectively: 5-6 identification and explanation of the research topic is effectively communicated; the purpose and focus of the research is clear and appropriate.
+The research question is clearly stated and focused: the research question is clear and addresses an issue of research that is appropriately connected to the discussion in the essay.
+Mathadalagy of the research is complete an appropriate range of relevant source(s) and/or method(s) have been applied in relation to the topic and research question;